RTBHOUSE/chromium-fledge-tests/README.md

 - `bash run.sh --test-dir <path-to-python-test>` - runs all tests from given local path
 - `bash run.sh --gui` - runs tests with Chromium connecting to local X server (useful for debugging)
 - `bash run.sh --chromium-dir <path-to-chromium-dir>` - runs tests with from given local path containing Chrome/Chromium with proper chromedriver
-- `bash run.sh --chromium-url <url-to-chromium-zip>`  - downloads custom-built chromium from the given location and runs tests with it
+- `bash run.sh --chromium-url <url-to-chromium-zip>`  - downloads custom-built chromium with chromedriver from the given location and runs tests with it
-- `bash run.sh --chromium-url <url-to-chrome-deb> --chromedriver-url <url-to-chromedriver-zip>`  - downloads official Chrome and chromedriver from specified locations and runs tests with them
+- `bash run.sh --chromium-url <url-to-chrome-deb> [--chromedriver-url <url-to-chromedriver-zip>]`  - downloads official Chrome release from specified location and runs tests with it.
+Proper chromedriver is automatically detected and downloaded, but may be overridden.

 ### Example (use previously downloaded version)